-A Grievance Redress Mechanism (GRM) will be established and operated by the contracted agencies to address Project workers workplace concerns before start of work.
+A Grievance Redress Mechanism (GRM) will be established and operated by the contracted agencies to address Project workers workplace concerns.
 SPMU will have oversight responsibility on the functioning of the GRM.

 ASSESSMENT OF ENVIRONMENTAL AND SOCIAL CONDITIONS

 Assessment of physical, ecological and socio-economic conditions at dam site and immediate surrounding has been carried out based on secondary information and site observations; as discussed below.